Joan Martínez (footballer, born 2007)

 Joan Martínez Lozano (born 20 August 2007) is a Spanish footballer who plays as a defender for Real Madrid Castilla.

 Early life

 He was born in 2007 in Alginet, Valencian Community, Spain.
 He has regarded Spain international Sergio Ramos as his football idol.

 Club career

 As a youth player, he joined the youth academy of Spanish side Levante.
 After that, he joined the youth academy of Spanish La Liga side Real Madrid.

 Martínez made his debut with the senior team during a preseason tour in the United States in a friendly fixture versus AC Milan on 1 August 2024.
 Days later, on 9 August 2024, he suffered a cruciate ligament injury in one of his knees while training with the first team.
 He underwent surgery in September 2024.

+One year after recovery from injury, he was promoted to reserved team ahead 2025–26 season.

 International career

 He is a Spain youth international.
-He is regarded as one of the Spain national under-17 football team's most important players.
+He is regarded as one of the Spain national under-17 football team's most important defenders.